Young Musicians Platform

 Joseph Pritchard, aged 17, Cello, from Yehudi Menuhin School, Surrey

-These four outstanding musicians from the South West will play in their own concert during the Two Moors Festival in October 2017.
-Details will be available in June.
+These four outstanding musicians from the South West will play in their own concert during the Two Moors Festival on 21st October 2017.

 The adjudicators in the final round were